Bind (caste): History and origin

+Surnames

+People of this cast have various surnames usually depending on which part of country they are from.
+They use 'Maḏar'(मड़र), 'Mandal', 'Mondol', 'Prasad', 'Prasad Singh', 'Singh', 'Chauhan', 'Bind'.
+Women usually have 'Devi' in their surname if they don't use their husbands surname.

+Marriage

+The marriage ceremony of the Binds is very close to orthodox Hindu ritual.
+After the first negotiations have passed between the parents of the bride and bridegroom, the headman (manjan) and the caste council (panchayat) are consulted on the important question of prohibited degrees.
+This being settled, the next step is ghardekhai, an exchange of visits, at which the bridegroom's people see the bride, and vice versa.
+In the course of the ghardekhai a date is fixed for tilak when the bride's relatives come to the bridegroom's house and present to him a rupee, a new cloth, some cooking utensils, some betel leaves and areca-nut, and fix in the presence of the headman and some representatives of the caste council an auspicious date for the celebration of the marriage.
+The ceremony is described in detail in Chapter III.
+SPECIAL WEDDING CEREMONIES AMONGST THE HINDUS.

 Present circumstances

 The Bind are among 17 Other Backwards Class communities that have been proposed for Scheduled Caste status by the Samajwadi Party-controlled Government of Uttar Pradesh.
-However, this proposal, which relates to votebank politics and has been made in the past, has been stayed by the courts; a prior attempt was also rejected by the Centre.
+However, this proposal, which relates to votebank politics and has been made in the past, has been stayed by the courts; a prior attempt was also rejected by the centre.

 The Bind have a traditional caste council and, like other occupational castes, maintain strict social control over members.
 They are Hindu, and customs similar to other similar groupings such as the Kewat.
-They are concentrated in eastern Uttar Pradesh, and speak Bhojpuri.
+They are concentrated in eastern Uttar Pradesh, and speak Bhojpuri and Maithili..

 In Bihar, the Jethaut are mainly engaged in fishing, well sinking and basket making, while the Kharaut are mainly farmers.
-They speak the Maithili dialect of Hindi.
+They speak the Maithili.